NadavMishol/NadavMishol.github.io/README.md

 Hello,
 I'm a student at [The Weizmann Institue of Science](https://www.weizmann.ac.il).
+I rate 10/10, Would recommend.
 It is named after [Chaim Weizmann](https://www.britannica.com/biography/Chaim-Weizmann).
-I rate 10/10.
-Would recommend.
+That's about it for now, but hang in there for more updates in the future!

 <img src="WIZ.jpeg" alt="Weizmann Logo" width="500">
 <img src="DrWiz.jpg" alt="Dr Weizmann" width="500">

-That's about it for now, but hang in there for updates in the future!
 <br />
 <br />
 <br />